JTextComponent class is the foundation for Swing text components.

 or customize some editor kit capabilities.

-For example, JTextComponent
+For example, JTextComponent provides

-the read
+the read and write methods,

-which invoke the editor kit's read
+which invoke the editor kit's read and

-write
+write methods.

-also provides
+JTextComponent also provides

-a method, getActions
+a method, getActions,

 which returns all of the actions supported by a component.